 - Ask for feedback often.
 Whether this is a short and sweet survey that you ask them to take part in, or a request for a review or rating, the important thing to emphasize is that you’re committed to always improving your product/service.
 Another great way to gather feedback is to monitor any live chats on your website.
 You can take note of any roadblocks, common complaints and anything else that can help you determine what you’re doing right or wrong.

 - Analyze churn when it happens – what is the underlying pattern?
-Churn happens in every business, but if you crunch your own data you can find revealing patterns in behaviour.
+Customer churn happens in every business, but if you crunch your own data you can find revealing patterns in behaviour.
 Does churn happen at 30 days?
 60 days?
 See if a feedback loop can get you some answers as to why they are leaving.